Google ups bid to clinch approval for $2.1bn Fitbit takeover

 Google’s European headquarters are pictured in Dublin.

-Google offered an improved package of concessions to avoid shutting out rival fitness trackers and apps in a bid to clinch European Union approval for its $2.1 billion takeover of Fitbit, the company said in a statement.
+Google has offered an improved package of concessions in a bid to clinch European Union approval for its $2.1 billion takeover of Fitbit, the company said in a statement.

 Building on an earlier pledge not to use Fitbit data for Google ads, the company is trying to assure rival trackers and apps that it won’t shut them off from Google services.